tkhduracell/garmin-grafana/README.md

 ## Install with Docker (Recommended)

+> [!IMPORTANT]
-0. Install docker if you don't have it already.
+> Install docker if you don't have it already.
 Docker is supported in all major platforms/OS.
 Please check the [docker installation guide](https://docs.docker.com/engine/install/).
+You can install it on Windows via WSL, on Unraid via Docker Compose plugin, on Proxmox via Docker-LXC, and natively on Linux and Mac.

 1. Create a folder named `garmin-fetch-data`, cd into the folder.
 Then create a folder named `garminconnect-tokens` inside the current folder (`garmin-fetch-data`) with the command `mkdir garminconnect-tokens`.
 Run `chown -R 1000:1000 garminconnect-tokens` to change the ownership of the garminconnect-tokens folder (so the `garmin-fetch-data` container's internal user can use it to store the Authentication tokens)